-Let’s break down our code.
-On the first line, we declare a list of student grades.
-Then, we create a
+On the first line of our code, we declare a list of student grades.

 As you can see, our program started going through the list of student grades and calculating whether they passed or failed the test.
 However, when our program reached the fourth value in our list, it raised an AssertionError.
 This is because our student grade was equal to 0.

-Remember, we wanted to make sure that each student’s numerical grade was present before a student’s grade was calculated (if it was not, 0 would be written in place of their numerical grade).
+We wanted to make sure that each student’s numerical grade was present before calculating their grade.
+If a student’s grade was not present, we should use 0 in place of their numerical grade.